 Operate – ensure smooth running of the solution after deploy.
 Sometimes a warranty period will exist to provide additional support during the early usage of the solution.

 The MB 600 exam should be considered agnostic of any particular project methodology.
 There is no such thing as the “best” methodology!
 All have strengths and weakness and some may work better in some circumstances than others.
 All methodologies should help define certain key project attributes, including project scope, accountability, QA plans and much more.
-An important takeaway, regardless of the methodology, is that the Solution Architect should support the Project Manager regardless of the approach.
+An important takeaway (regardless of the methodology) is that the Solution Architect should support the Project Manager.

 When thinking about project governance some potential pitfalls to avoid could include;

-- Not documenting assumptions – all decisions / assumptions should be clearly documented.
-This helps ensure we understand not just what has been decided but why.
+- Not documenting assumptions – all decisions and assumptions should be clearly documented.
+This helps ensure we understand not just what has been agreed but why.